 The essay incorporates an organizational structure with clear transitional words and phrases that show the relationship between and among ideas (i.e. claim and evidence, claim and counterclaim, strengths and weaknesses).
-The essay includes a progression of ideas from beginning to end, including an introduction and conclusion which generally supports the argument presented.
+The essay includes a progression of ideas from beginning to end, including an introduction and concluding statement or section.